THE UNDERVIEW SERIES

 Place-Based Cycling Experiences with The Underview

 On these reflective, supported cycling experiences, we’ll traverse the hidden histories of Arkansas and beyond.
-All experiences bring us riding toward the edge of the region’s rural past.
-These journeys explore the stories beneath our feet: Indigenous removal, enslaved labor, forgotten cemeteries, immigrant resilience, and the modern forces reshaping the land.
+All experiences take us riding toward the edge of the region’s rural past.
+These journeys explore the stories beneath our feet: Indigenous removal, enslaved labor, forgotten cemeteries, and the modern forces reshaping the land.

-Hosted by Mike Rusch, The Underview, these rides are rooted in belonging.
+Hosted by Mike Rusch and the underview, these rides are rooted in belonging.
 It’s not about pace—it’s about presence.
 Participants will ride as learners, not tourists, guided by voices from the region and stops that challenge and expand our sense of place.
-Think of this as a moving conversation with the land, with history, and with each other.
+Think of this as a moving conversation—with the land, with history, and with each other.

 curated experiences ranging from half-day to week long tours showcasing the richness of the region by bike